25 Adorable Valentine’s Day Breakfast Ideas for Kids They’ll Love

 Valentine’s Smoothie Bowl

-Serve in colorful bowls like these reusable smoothie bowl sets for extra fun.
+Serve in colorful bowls like these reusable smoothie bowl sets to make breakfast feel extra playful.

 Egg in a Heart Toast